 “Operate on the brain, perform a lobotomy — fine!
 But take a pair of testicles and everybody explodes!”

+Based on Christine Jorgensen’s autobiography, this biopic about the first widely publicized transgender operation is undeniably campy, but not nearly as bad or melodramatic as you would think.
+In fact, the film actually got good ratings in the New York Times upon its release, with reviewer Roger Greenspun referring to it as a “quiet, even dignified little picture.”
 Christine’s solemn voice-over narration (“My father was wrong… For me, there were no tomorrows that weren’t filled with loneliness”) comes across as laughably stilted at times, but there’s no denying the sincerity behind her words.
-And while many of the scenes don’t quite ring true (Christine’s burgeoning romance with a journalist, for instance), a surprising number (i.e., Christine’s interactions with her aunt) are poignant and heartfelt.
+And while many of the scenes — Christine’s burgeoning romance with a journalist, for instance — don’t quite ring true, a surprising number (i.e., Christine’s interactions with her aunt) are poignant and heartfelt.

 Redeeming Qualities and Moments:

 - John Hansen’s sensitive portrayal as George/Christine